You can now report a concern about unmanaged gamba grass.

 If you are a landowner or occupier with gamba grass on your land, you are legally responsible for controlling it.

-Read the review report of the weed management plans for gamba grass, mimosa and bellyache bush .
+Read the discussion paper weed management plan for Gamba Grass 2020 - 2030.
 This report was used to form the current weed management plan.